dmp1ce/daveparrish.net/posts/2018-08-30-Vagrant-for-Snap-Development.markdown

 date: 2018-08-30 11:39:03
 ---

+***EDIT: Most likely these instructions no longer work for developing Snaps if you are using `base: core18`.
+If a base is specified then [multipass](https://github.com/CanonicalLtd/multipass) is used to emulate the environment using KVM which is not supported by VirtualBox.
+Please try simply the `snapcraft` command on physical hardware first.***

 The only way I have found to develop Snap packages on Arch Linux is to use a Ubuntu 16.04 virtual machine to do the development.
 Getting the vagrant machine is straight forward.
 You'll first need to add the image to the `Vagrantfile` like so:

 ``` ruby